The Year 2022

-Over a million dollars was invested and 26 projects have been completed since May 2014 and there are more improvements in the works.
-These advancements, in addition to routine maintenance, were made with a methodical and deliberate strategy with the help of engineers, and site and building professionals.
-Additionally, the Trust recently financed over a million dollars in City Government-led storm water infrastructure and street curb improvements.
+Money was invested, 26 projects have been completed in the last 10 years, and there are more improvements in the works.
+These advancements, in addition to routine maintenance, were made with a methodical and deliberate strategy with the help of engineers, site, and building professionals.
+Additionally, the Trust financed a City Government-led storm water infrastructure and street curb improvements.

 The 112-acre Historic Penn Farm, the last of the 11 original Farm properties of the Trust, advanced with the installation of restrooms and amenities in the Bank Barn.
 This venue is now a safe, inviting, fun and educational place to learn about and experience agriculture.
-The Farm fields are restored, soils improved and storm water management corrected and nearly 80 acres of corn, and soy beans and other vegetables are harvested annually.
-Numerous meetings and gatherings have taken place as a result of these improvements.
+The Farm fields are restored, soils improved, and storm water management corrected and nearly 80 acres of corn, and soybeans and other vegetables are harvested annually.
+The Penn Farmhouse, recently restored, is now the Corporate Headquarters for the Trustees of New Castle Commons.

 Battery Park has been transformed into one of the cleanest and safest Parks in the New Castle area with upgrades that include a “hands-free” ADA compliant restroom facility, improvements to the popular Riverwalk Trail, Tennis Court and fencing repairs, security camera installation, numerous tree plantings and a strategic investment in the engineering and installation of an improved storm water infrastructure.
 This storm water system improves the regional drainage, now under the Park, for the neighboring residential and commercial streets as well as for users of the Park.
 Eliminating standing water results in a reduction of mosquito population.